bennetthardwick/website/content/blog/recoil-js-clone-from-scratch-in-100-lines/index.md

 I'm calling it this because it's essentially a factory function that's supposed to generate the next value of the state, based on whatever is piped into it.

 The way that selectors listen to atoms and selectors is by using another method - curiously named `get` as well.
-Whenever this `get` method is called, we fetch the dependencies value and listen for changes.
+Whenever this `get` method is called, we fetch the dependency's value and listen for changes.
 To make sure we only ever subscribe once, we use a `Set` to keep track of the deps.

 After this, we finish running the `generator` method and update the selector's internal state.

 You might notice in the constructor that I've written `super(undefined as any)`.
-This is because `super` must be the very first line a derived class's constructor.
+This is because `super` must be the very first line in a derived class's constructor.
 If it helps, in this case you can think of `undefined` as uninitialised memory.

 ```typescript